When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Discussion

 Beyond theoretical contributions, our findings also highlight several implications for the design and governance of Manager Clone Agents.
 From a design perspective, Manager Clone Agents should incorporate mechanisms that clarify boundaries and preserve human agency.
 Participants valued augmentation but resisted substitution, suggesting that systems should make it explicit when an interaction is mediated by an agent, what kinds of contributions the agent is authorized to make, and how accountability is distributed.
-Design strategies could include graduated levels of initiative, ranging from lightweight reminders to bounded forms of delegation, so that managers and workers can calibrate the degree of automation appropriate to specific contexts.
-Equally important are features that enable workers to opt out, request human-only interactions, or signal when relational presence is essential, such as in mentoring or evaluation.
+This requires visible and persistent disclosure cues, such as labeled message headers, distinctive visual avatars, or interaction summaries, that help workers distinguish when they are engaging with a clone versus the human manager.
+Our findings further indicate that workers evaluate legitimacy based on the perceived “domain” of the interaction; thus, interfaces should allow managers to designate certain contexts (e.g., onboarding, conflict navigation, performance feedback) as human-only zones and automatically prevent agent participation in those settings.

+Design strategies could also include configurable tiers of initiative, allowing managers to set limits on whether the agent may proactively answer questions, surface insights, or merely relay prepared statements.
+For example, a clone agent might be restricted to providing clarifications in low-stakes administrative queries but require explicit manager approval before making recommendations in ambiguous or relationally sensitive situations.
+Workers in our study also emphasized the need for recourse: interfaces should provide quick mechanisms for requesting escalation to the human manager, annotating moments of misunderstanding, or pausing agent involvement when relational trust is at risk.
+Additionally, because many workers used clone agents as tools for emotional buffering, design should support private annotation spaces where workers can rehearse drafts, explore emotionally charged questions, or reflect before escalating to a human.

 From a policy perspective, organizations adopting Manager Clone Agents must create safeguards that protect workers from new vulnerabilities.
 This includes ensuring that workers’ reliance on or resistance to Manager Clone Agents does not become a hidden basis for performance evaluation, and that managerial delegation does not erode opportunities for worker recognition and advancement.
-Policies should also mandate transparency about when and how Manager Clone Agents are deployed, as well as clear escalation paths for contesting errors or misrepresentations.
-At a broader level, regulatory frameworks may need to address the dual identity of Manager Clone Agents as both tools and proxies, clarifying where legal and ethical responsibility lies when agents act in a manager’s name.
+Policies should mandate enforceable worker controls: workers must be able to configure binding preferences that prevent agent participation in designated contexts (e.g., evaluation, promotion) without requiring managerial approval for each instance.
+Organizational guidelines must also require managers to retain responsibility for decisions made in their name, prohibiting the use of clone agents as shields for deflecting blame or obscuring authorship.